 The CFWM’s ValleyCreates organizational effectiveness training series will offer six sessions of training series for arts and creativity nonprofits.
 The day-long trainings will be held at the Massachusetts Green High Speed Computing Center at 100 Bigelow Street, Holyoke.
 Sessions will run from November 2018 to April 2019, beginning at 9:00am and ending by 3:00pm.
 The sessions will focus on the following topics (descriptions at bottom of page).
-Participants are expected to attend all 6 sessions.
+Participants are expected to attend all six sessions.

 - Arts & Creativity in Changing Times: Innovation, Diversity, Equity and Inclusion – Nov.
 14, 2018